-Applicant proposes to operate the project in a run-of-river mode.
-After the hydro powerhouse is completed, Applicant plans to add a two-foot high concrete cap on the spillway with a new crest elevation of 516.4 feet.
-Applicant proposes to maintain a constant upstream water level at the dam just of about 1⁄2 inch above the spillway crest elevation (i.e., veil of water) until inflows exceed the plant turbine capacity of 4,500 cfs, at which time flows over the spillway will be uncontrolled.
-If additional flows are needed for environmental purposes (e.g., water quality), Applicant will increase the veil over the dam.
+After the hydro powerhouse is completed, Applicant plans to add a two-foot-high concrete cap on the existing spillway, raising the crest elevation to 516.4 feet.
+Applicant proposes to maintain a constant upstream water level at the dam up to 1 inch above the spillway crest elevation (i.e., veil of water) until inflows exceed the plant turbine capacity of 4,500 cfs, at which time flows over the spillway will be uncontrolled.
+If additional flows are needed for environmental purposes (e.g., water quality), Applicant will increase the veil over the dam and reduce powerhouse generation, even during high electrical demand periods.

 With the addition of the concrete cap, during low flows the available gross head will be about 17 feet.
 Given that the tailwater rises more rapidly than the headwater as flows increase, the gross head decreases to about 14 feet at the hydraulic capacity of the project.
-At the upper end of project generation (i.e, about 25,000 cfs), the head continues to decrease to about 13 feet (see Table A-3, Figures A-21 and A-22 for headwater and tailwater curves).
+At the upper end of project generation (i.e, about 25,000 cfs), the head continues to decrease to about 11 feet (see Table A-3, Figures A-21 and A-22 for tailwater and headwater curves).

 Monthly and annual flow duration curves were developed for Scott's Mill using data from the US Geological Survey (USGS) Holcomb Rock Gage (Gage No. 02025500), which is located about 11 miles upstream of Scott's Mill Dam (see Figures A-8 through A-20).
-The period of record is from 1927 to 2016 and represents 90 years of recorded flows.
+The period of record is from 1927 to 2020 and represents 93 years of recorded flows.
 The drainage area for the Holcomb Rock Gage is about one percent less than the drainage area at the proposed hydro project.
 Thus, gage flow data was considered to be representative of site flow without adjustment.

-Fish passage flows required for American Eel and Sea Lamprey passage are expected to be less than one cfs.
+Initial fish passage flows required for American Eel and Sea Lamprey passage are expected to be less than one cfs.
 When a vertical slot fishway (or nature-like fishway) is constructed at the site, fish passage flows are likely to be in the 25-50 cfs range.
 These latter flows would reduce generation by about one percent.
 However, the energy estimates were not reduced, because the larger drainage area at the dam offsets the flow reduction.

 Generation potential was estimated based on gross head, the flow duration curve, and estimated overall plant efficiency.
-The annual flow duration curve shows the percentage of time that a specified flow is equaled or exceeded in a typical year.
+The flow duration curve shows the percentage of time that a specified flow is equaled or exceeded in a typical year.
 Theoretical annual generation potential is estimated at 20,700 MWh annually.
 This excludes unscheduled plant outages, which could result in slightly reduced generation.

-During flood events with a return interval of 100 years or more, project operations would essentially be unchanged from existing conditions, because the dam no longer acts as a control point.
+During flood events with a return interval of 100 years or more, project operations would vary slightly from existing conditions.
+Detailed modeling indicates that there could be an increase of up to 2 feet over existing water levels.